 The text that you put in the fields of the Input section of the Element tab determines what the user sees on the page.
 The following fields are common to all input questions:

 - Label: This is the displayed question text.
 The Designer has a default label for every input question, which you can replace using the text of your choice.

-- Hint Text: This optional text is displayed in the answer field on the Interaction page.
+- Hint Text: This optional text is displayed in the answer field on the Flow page.
 Enter text here that can guide your users in answering the question.

 Step 3: Define Validation and Security Settings